 Nothing will replace practice and “screen time” when learning the process.
 Begin small and improve a little each day, which is how to build solid trading skills.

 Risk management is one of the most critical issues regarding day trading.
 Everyone who trades in stocks assumes some risk; there is no way around that.
 The key is to limit and contain the risks you take.
-By creating your own rules and process, you can reduce the risks to your trading plans and thus have a better chance of success.
+By creating your own rules and process, you can reduce risk and improve your chances of success.

 There is so much to day trading.
 If you are not careful, you can quickly become distracted and end up wasting your day, missing a great set-up, or – even worse – losing on a trade.
 Day trading requires extreme focus, and time management is key.